 The agency's ninth draw game, Texas Triple Chance, was introduced on September 27, 2015.
-Texas Triple Chance is a game that also had a delayed launch due to the need to support national draw game initiatives, specifically the Powerball game changes noted in this section.
-This \$2 game offers players three Chances (sets of numbers) to win up to \$100,000 in every play.
-Texas Triple Chance was launched using the advertising slogan "It's As Easy as 1-2-3!" to convey the simplicity of game play.
-This was also the first game to launch with its own how-to-play video that could be watched by scanning a QR code printed on in-store point-of-sale pieces.
+This \$2 game offers players three Chances (sets of numbers) to win up to \$100,000 in every Play.
+Texas Triple Chance was launched using the advertising slogan "Easy as 1-2-3!" to convey the simplicity of game play.
 Players select seven numbers from 1 - 55 while the agency draws 10 numbers from 1 - 55.
 If the player matches three or more numbers in any one Chance, the player wins a prize!
 The top prize of \$100,000 can be won by matching all seven numbers in any one Chance to the numbers drawn.
 Texas Triple Chance features the best overall odds of any draw game-1 in 3.6.
-The game received a good deal of product support but has struggled to find a loyal player base since its launch.
+The game received a good deal of product support since its launch but it continues to struggle to find a loyal player base.
 It was also included in Lone Star Lineup in an attempt to increase player awareness and product trial.
+In FY 2017, Texas Triple Chance had the lowest sales of any draw game in the portfolio, \$14.6 million.
+The agency is considering closing Texas Triple Chance in FY 2018 as it focuses on other modifications to the draw game portfolio noted in this overview.

-Texas Lottery FY 2016 Sales Comparison
+Texas Lottery FY 2017 Sales Comparison